Mr. Josh Anderson, Director of Development and Interim Director of Admissions

 Mr. Michael Plucinski came to Providence Academy in 2012 after teaching Physics and Physical Science for 5 years in Fairmont, MN.
 A proud faculty member of the Science Department, Mr. Plucinski teaches Physics and Engineering at PA and also serves as the lead mentor for PA’s FIRST Robotics Team, #4511 – Power Amplified!
 Mr. Plucinski is a graduate of St. John’s University where he earned a B.A. in Natural Science, with concentrations in Physics and Mathematics, as well as a minor in Secondary Education.
 He has also earned a graduate certificate in Engineering Education from the University of St. Thomas.

-Mrs. Cathryn Quinn, MS Teacher
+Mrs. Cathryn Quinn, Middle School Mathematics Teacher

 Mrs. Fran Ramirez, Spanish Teacher